CableX88/CleanSweep/README.md

 1. Click **I Found Litter**
 2. Upload Photo of polluted area
-  If litter in the area has been cleaned
+3. If litter in the area has been cleaned
-3. click update marker to notify area has been cleaned
+4. Click update marker to notify area has been cleaned